CUBA’S RELIGIOUS POLICE CONTINUES HARASSING AND INTIMIDATING THE ASSOCIATION OF FREE YORUBAS OF CUBA

 GLA Urges the United States to Impose Economic Sanctions on the Office of Religious Affairs

 (Washington, D.C.)
 On February 24, under the color of law, Cuban security services harassed Ms. Eliaisys Almeida Pavón, Head of Public Relations of the Association of Free Yorubas of Cuba (Asociación de Yorubas Libres de Cuba, or “Free Yorubas”), for allegedly frequenting the home of a known Cuban dissident.
 Using police citations to harass people of faith is consistent with the regime’s ongoing campaign of intimidation against the Free Yorubas and other belief traditions that are independent of the state.
-(See the attached August 19, 2019 letter to Secretary Pompeo on this matter.)
+See Press Releases and the attached August 19, 2019 letter to Secretary Pompeo on this matter in Read More.

 “This is just the latest incident in a pattern of the regime harassing people for their beliefs,” said Jorge Luis García Pérez, the dissident known as Antúnez, a close friend of the organization.
 “She is a young woman, twenty years old.
 They are likely using this citation to intimidate her so that she dissociates from the Yorubas and from their beliefs.
 Yoruba has deep roots in Cuba, even though it is persecuted,” Antúnez added.